Phishing Vs Vishing – The Key Differences Explained

 Phishing emails are sent in bulk to mass audiences, supposing that at least 1-2% of the people who have received the mail would react as per the attacker’s instructions.
 This type of phishing is considered regular phishing.

 There is another form of phishing known as Spear Phishing.
-In this type of phishing, a small number of selected users are targeted that fulfill the attacker’s criteria.
+In this type of phishing, a small number of selected users are targeted to fulfill the attacker’s criteria.
 In this type of phishing attack, the attackers go for quality rather than quantity, as in regular phishing attacks.

-How do malicious actors perform the Phishing attack?
+How do Malicious Actors Perform the Phishing Attack?

-Phishing attacks are carried out by malicious actors that utilize various techniques to deceive users into disclosing sensitive information.
 The most typical technique is sending a phony email that looks to be from a reliable source, such as a bank or social networking site, and asking the recipient to reply with private information.
 The attacker frequently employs urgency or intimidation techniques to improve the probability that the victim will comply.

 Another tactic attackers employ is including a user-clickable URL in the email.
 When users click the link, they are sent to a false website that seems official and asks them to submit their personal information.
 The attacker then has access to this data, which helps them accomplish their objective.